-NEW FOR 2013: We are now accepting articles with audio and video files as part of our History of Pediatric Anesthesia Timeline series.
-The published article will link to the corresponding video/audio file hosted on YouTube or iTunes.
+We accept articles with audio and video files (Podcasts).
+The published article links to the corresponding Podcast hosted on YouTube or iTunes.
 See our special feature page and submission policy below for more details.

 The journal's ethical policies are outlined in the separate document, Ethics Policy of Pediatric Anesthesia.
 These guidelines must be followed in full.

 Published article: If individuals might be identified from a publication (e.g. from images or description) authors must obtain explicit informed consent from the individual, or parent or guardian for children.
 Please do not confuse this with consent for the procedure.
 Consent, or IRB approved waiver of consent is required for studies involving human subjects.

 A patient consent form is available in English: Patient Consent Form and in Chinese: Patient Consent Form - Chinese.

 Audio/Video content: Authors are required to obtain the prior written consent of any other persons that are visible in the Video, or parental consent for any minor visible in the video, to use their image in the video clip.

 In addition the author must complete an online broadcast release form available here

 In line with most journals, Pediatric Anesthesia routinely screens all submissions for evidence of redundant material and plagiarism.
 We expect authors to have read and understood our originality requirements, specified in the journal’s ethics policy.

 The editorial team will contact the corresponding author if we discover significant overlap with published material.